Aros-Technology-Studio/AST-Aros-Financial-Paradigm/07_processing_layer/tx_batching_and_sharding.md

 - Each shard maintains its own consensus snapshot
 - Cross-shard consistency is ensured via Merkle diffing
 - Failed shards are quarantined and failover nodes activated
-- Emission caps are shard-specific and enforced by validator quorum
+- Fee Distribution caps are shard-specific and enforced by validator quorum

 ---